Five good (and gay) things that happened this week: 5/19-5/25

 4. The trailer for the Sense8 finale is action packed.
 We found out this week that the 2 hour Sense8 finale will be happening on June 8th, and Netflix also released the first full trailer of the event.
 The Sense8s (plus Amanita) become even closer as they race to save one of their own.

 5. Batwoman joins the DCTV universe this fall.
 At the CW upfronts, it was announced that Batwoman (aka Kate Kane) would be joining the DC superhero shows in a crossover event.
 In her latest comic book incarnation, Kate Kane is an out lesbian who like Batman, is inspired to take up the mantle of justice.
 There’s no word yet, but fans are already speculating that this could mean that Batwoman might have her own show or at least be integrated into the cast of an existing show.

-Dana Piccoli is the Managing Editor of Bella Media Channel, formerly the Blog at Bella Books.
+Dana Piccoli was the Managing Editor of Bella Media Channel until March of 2020.
 She's been an entertainment writer and pop culture critic since 2012, and has contributed to such fine sites as The Mary Sue, Curve Magazine, The Portalist, Decider and more.
 When she's not writing for the site, you can catch her on stage, moderating panels and hosting events.
 Her debut queer romance novel, Savor the Moment, is available now.